 Blood that flows between different chambers of your heart must flow through a valve.
 The valve between the two chambers on the left side of your heart is called the mitral valve.
 It opens up enough so that blood can flow from the upper chamber of your heart (left atria) to the lower chamber (left ventricle).
 It then closes, keeping blood from flowing backwards.

 Mitral stenosis means that the valve cannot open enough.
 As a result, less blood flows to the body.
 The upper heart chamber swells as pressure builds up.
 Blood and fluid may then collect in the lung tissue (pulmonary edema), making it hard to breathe.

-Only rarely do other factors cause mitral stenosis in adults.
+Rarely, other factors can cause mitral stenosis in adults.
 These include:

 Mitral stenosis may run in families.

 Adults may have not symptoms.
 However, symptoms may appear or get worse with exercise or other activity that raises the heart rate.
 Symptoms will most often develop between ages 20 and 50.